 - Contribute to a Traditional IRA (non-deductible if income exceeds limits)

-Key Considerations:
+Key Considerations

-- Pro-Rata Rule: If you hold pre-tax IRA assets, the conversion may trigger partial taxation
+- Pro-Rata Rule: If you hold pre-tax IRA assets, the conversion may trigger partial taxation.

-- Form 8606: Required to report non-deductible contributions and conversions
+- Form 8606: Required to report non-deductible contributions and conversions.

 The Mega Backdoor Roth

-- Make After-Tax Contributions to your 401(k) beyond the standard $23,000 elective deferral
+- Make after-tax contributions to your 401(k) beyond the standard elective deferral limit.

-- Employer plan must allow:
+Your employer plan must allow:

-- After-tax contributions
+- After-tax (non-Roth) contributions

 - In-service withdrawals or in-plan Roth conversions

-- Total 401(k) contribution cap (employee + employer + after-tax) is $76,000 in 2025
+- Total 401(k) contribution limit (employee + employer + after-tax): $70,000 (or $76,500 if age 50+)

-Strategic Benefits:
+Strategic Benefits

-- Supercharges Roth savings
+- Supercharges Roth savings potential

 - Creates tax-free retirement income